 Here’s the thing about Twitter: it’s really fun.

 Ok, that’s not the only thing.
-In addition to being really fun, Twitter can be a valuable part of any marketing strategy.
+In addition to being fun, Twitter can be a valuable part of any marketing strategy.
 It’s a conversational medium that’s ideal if you want to better connect with your audience.

-1. Make time for engagement
+1. Make Time for Engagement

-It doesn’t matter what time a day it is but spend some time responding to comments, thanking users for their retweets, retweeting other people’s conversations or replying to other tweets and joining in on their conversations.
+It doesn’t matter what time of day it is but spend some time responding to comments, thanking users for their retweets, retweeting other people’s conversations, or replying to other tweets and joining in on their conversations.

 If you’re worried about getting stuck in the black hole of Twitter when engaging, our next tip is for you!

-2. Use Twitter lists to engage
+2. Use Twitter Lists to Engage

 Twitter can get overwhelming, especially if you follow a lot of people.
-It’s easy to say you’re going to engage on Twitter for 10 minutes and before you know it, you’ve spent hours just scrolling through Twitter reading everyone else’s tweets (….not that we’re talking from experience or anything 😉 ).
+It’s easy to say you’re going to engage on Twitter for 10 minutes, and before you know it, you’ve spent hours just scrolling through Twitter reading everyone else’s tweets (….not that we’re talking from experience or anything 😉 ).